DonaldET3/tools_POSIX/README.md

 _______

-## bin2hex
+## hexc
-bin2hex takes binary data from either standard input or a specified file and outputs it as hexadecimal digits to either standard output or a specified file.
+hexadecimal converter; converts binary data to and from hexadecimal digits

-The digits are written in pairs seperated by either a space or a newline.
+Digits are written in pairs seperated by either a space or a newline.
 The program takes an optional numeric argument which sets the number of bytes (pairs of digits) to put on each line.
-The default value is 26 because that fits neatly in 80 columns.
+The default value is 26 because that fits neatly in 80 character columns.

 ### options
 h: help
+x: generate binary file from hexadecimal input
-w: bytes per line
+w: bytes per line (default: 26)
-i: input file
-o: output file

-_______

-## hex2bin
-hex2bin takes hexadecimal digits from either standard input or a specified file and outputs it as binary data to either standard output or a specified file.
+The data is read from standard input and written to standard output.

-The hexadecimal digits can be pairs of digits seperated by whitespace (such as a space or a newline) or simply a string of digits with no seperators.
-Other formats may work but those are the only two formats supported.

-### options
-h: help
-i: input file
-o: output file

 _______